AdamNowotny/BuildReactor/README.markdown

 Installation
 ------------

-[Node.js](http://nodejs.org/) is required to build the extension.
+[Node.js](http://nodejs.org/) and [Sass](http://sass-lang.com/install) is required to build the extension.
 After it's installed go to project directory and run:

 ```
 npm install